docsteveharris/2020-NHS-AI-call/draft.md

 ## The Team
-TODO: add Tim
+NOTE: Explain why the group is well qualified to run this project, describing the track record of the team in health research, technology development and commercialisation.
+Explain how the applicants work together (or propose to work together if they have not done so previously), and identify other major collaborations important for the research.
+NOTE: Describe the existing research support (e.g. funding from other sources) available to the research team, which is relevant to this proposal.
+Clearly delineate the proposed project from other related research, funded from another source.

+TODO: Describe how the project will be managed; use this to talk about the CRIU and how the infrastructure there and that provided by the BRC will enable this project
 TODO: explain how the team has worked together before
 TODO: perhaps provide a timeline of the work we have done to date

-NOTE: Describe the existing research support (e.g. funding from other sources) available to the research team, which is relevant to this proposal.
-Clearly delineate the proposed project from other related research, funded from another source.
+TODO: add Tim

 ###Specify the role of the lead applicant

 ## Finance analysis
 ----------------

 ## Ethics and regulatory approvals